 What are 4-H projects and are they only thing kids do in East Hills 4-H?

-Projects are only one part of being in 4-H however: we have a monthly club meeting where our officers (members who run for officer positions, like president, vice-president, treasurer and more) run the meeting and conduct club business (reports on projects and events, planning new events, etc).
-We try to have fun at these meetings too, and even a community service activity if possible.
 4-H also offers both club and county-side events where 4-H members can take part in Presentation Day, Field Days (like Small Animal Field Day or Gardening Field Day), Film Fest, and more social events like Skate Night.
 These are all county events, and East Hills has smaller club events like Trunk and Treat, Talent Night, game nights and whatever else the kids want to do.
 If you click on the “Meetup” tab at the top of the page, it will take you to our Meetup page (essentially our calendar app) where you can see the events and meetings we’ve done this year.
 We are a private group, so you won’t see details, locations, and time, but it gives a nice overview.

 Aside from projects and events, we also take community service and leadership very seriously too.
 Running a club is one way for a 4-H member to learn leadership, but they can also run a project, take on the task of organizing a county event, or dream up a community service activity.
 Finding community service opportunities is an ongoing task (it is challenging to find opportunities for younger kids), but we try hard to provide that too.